jdeschamps/htSMLM/guide/configuration.md

 - **Activation - Number of points**: Number of points on the x axis of the Activation script graph.

-- **Controls - Enable two-state device #**: Select to enable the corresponding toggle button in the control panel of the GUI.
+- **Controls - Enable two-state device #**: Select to enable the toggle button No# in the controls panel of the GUI.
 When unselected, the button is greyed out.

-- **Controls - Title**: Title appearing at the top of the control panel.
+- **Controls - Title**: Title appearing at the top of the controls panel.

-- **Controls - Two-state device # name**: Text appearing on the corresponding button.
+- **Controls - Two-state device # name**: Text appearing on the button No# of the controls panel.

 - **Filters - Filter colors**: Colors of the filter names displayed on the GUI.
 The entry should be written as "color1,color2,color3,color4,color5,color6".
 The names should be separated by commas.
 The maximum number of filter colors is 6, beyond that the colors will be ignored.
 The available colors are: pink, violet, dark violet, dark blue, blue, pastel blue, dark green, green, yellow, orange, brown, dark red, red, black, gray, white.